Eternal-Monke/Poly-Lang-Link/README.md

 # Poly-Lang-Link (PLL)

-**Poly-Lang-Link (PLL)** is a multimedia processing tool that extracts, translates, and synchronizes anime dialogue across languages.
+**Poly-Lang-Link (PLL)** is a multimedia processing tool that extracts, translates, and synchronizes dialogue across languages.
 It is built to support real-time workflows using modern audio and video processing libraries.

 ![Rust](https://img.shields.io/badge/language-Rust-orange?logo=rust&logoColor=black)